Q: What kind of slatwall panels do the accessories on your website fit?

 Q: Which slatwall products do not work with your accessories?

 A: There are many variations now of standard 3” on center slatwall panels.
 Many of these have slots that go straight in and then slant forward or backward, instead of going straight up.
 Or, they have a slot that goes straight up and also a slot that goes down at the bottom.
-ProSlat, SteelCase, FlowWall, Gladiator’s Gearwall, and NorskTrack are a few that will not work with our accessories.
+ProSlat, SteelCase, FlowWall, Gladiator’s Gearwall, and NorskTrack are a few of the panels that will not work with our accessories.
 Many of the slatwall panels that have metal inserts will not work with StoreWall accessories.

 Q: What type of slatwall panel should I buy?